KiiIndustries/ame/README.md

 # ame
-Avatar Maker Engine - A simple 'engine' that's more of a framework for making avatar creators.
+Avatar Maker Engine (AME) - A simple 'engine' that's more of a framework for making avatar creators.

+Designed to be as light as rain~!